cavaliba/cmt_monitor/docs/docs/config.md

 1. a global section (global)
 2. a metrology server section
 3. a pager servers section
-4. a module secion  to enable/disable various modules
+4. a module section  to enable/disable various modules
 5. a checks section with all  individual checks parameters (module dependent)